 NOTE 2: The IP address of the PDU session is used as identifier of the PDU session related to the reported TSC user plane node information.

-The NF service consumer shall provide the corresponding service information in the "medComponents" attribute if available.
-The AF shall indicate to the PCF as part of the "medComponents" attribute whether the service data flow(s) (IP or Ethernet) should be enabled or disabled with the "fStatus" attribute.
+The NF service consumer shall provide the corresponding service information in the "medComponents" attribute, if available.
+The NF service consumer shall indicate to the PCF for each media component included within the "medComponents" attribute whether the media component service data flow(s) (IP or Ethernet) should be enabled or disabled with the "fStatus" attribute.
+The service data flow filters (IP or Ethernet) that identify the traffic of the media component, if available, shall be provided within the media subcomponent(s) elements included in the "medSubComps" attribute (one uplink and/or downlink service data flow filter per media subcomponent).

 If the "AuthorizationWithRequiredQoS" feature as defined in clause 5.8 is supported, the AF may provide within the MediaComponent data structure required QoS information as specified in clause 4.2.2.32.